haleybristol/bold-image-responsive-CSS/README.md

-#Responsive Layout Using Flex
+#Modern Responsive Layout Using Flex

 #### By Haley Bristol

 ## Description
-This is a webpage created to display my ability to create a responsive site using flexbox.
+This is a responsive web application made using CSS and flexbox.
+It is a modern looking template that uses CSS animations and multiple tiled images to catch the users eye.

 ## Setup/Installation Requirements